jen67/Grow/README.md

   <img src="https://img.shields.io/badge/License-MIT-blue.svg" alt="License: MIT">
 </p>

+# Update
+-We are still working on this app

 ## 🚀 About

 GROW is a cutting-edge platform designed to prepare individuals for tech-based interviews.
 We provide a comprehensive suite of resources, practice questions, and personalized feedback to help users succeed in their interviews.